Juan González (baseball): Steroid allegations

 González was one of several players whom Jose Canseco claimed to have introduced to steroids.
 Canseco made these allegations in his best-seller, Juiced, but without citing any corroborating evidence.
 González was also briefly mentioned in the Mitchell Report regarding a 2001 incident in which an unmarked bag in the Indians' team luggage was detained by customs in Toronto, Canada.
 González's assistant stated that the bag belonged to Angel Presinal, a prominent personal trainer for a number of professional players, but Presinal claimed that the bag belonged to González.
 It was also disputed whether or not the bag actually contained steroids.
 Although Presinal claimed the bag was not his, he said that he was aware of its contents and that they were not, in fact, steroids.
-He stated that the bag contained Soladek (a painkiller), Dolo-neurobion (a vitamin B complex used in fighting the flu), and Clenbuterol (a stimulant similar to ephedrine, which is believed by some to promote muscle tone and weight loss).
+He stated that the bag contained Soladek (a vitamin D shot used to fight the flu), Dolo-neurobion (painkiller), and Clenbuterol (a stimulant similar to ephedrine, which is believed by some to promote muscle tone and weight loss).
 González immediately cut ties with the trainer following the incident.
 In 2007, ESPN published an article about Presinal on its website, describing him as "fitness guru, massage therapist and personal trainer to baseball's Latino elite."
 In the same article, ESPN asked John Hart, the Indians' former general manager, about the 2001 incident involving Presinal.
 Hart said that the team looked into the matter and ultimately exonerated Gonzalez.

 In 2007, Rangers' owner Tom Hicks speculated that González had used steroids, saying in an interview that the team had acquired "Juan González for $24 million after he came off steroids, probably, we just gave that money away."
 Hicks later acknowledged that his statement was not based on personal knowledge, only a suspicion that steroids were the cause of injuries: "The way his body broke down at a young age and his early retirement makes me suspicious."
 Luis Mayoral, a former Ranger employee and good friend of González, reasoned that Hicks' comments were why González declined his first invitation to join the Texas Rangers Hall of Fame in 2013.
 Instead, he was inducted in 2015.

-Like his former teammate, hall-of-famer Iván Rodríguez, who was also accused of steroid use, González has consistently stated over the years that he has never taken steroids, and is, in fact, a vegetarian.
+González has consistently stated over the years that he has never taken steroids, and is, in fact, a vegetarian.
 "I have nothing to hide," said González.
 "Nothing.
 And I offered to be tested, whenever they wanted.
 If you have nothing to hide, there is nothing to worry [about]," González said.
-In Rodriguez's case, similar unproven allegations from baseball's "steroid era" did not prevent him from being elected to the Hall of Fame on the first ballot.